 - Refurbishment and repairs - make sure tools, containers, rubble and power cables don't create a hazard.
 Maintain flooring and lighting.

 - Cleaning - check cleaning methods and equipment are suited to the surface being cleaned and staff are trained to use equipment.
 Ensure the floor is completely dry before you allow anybody to walk on it.
-Using a second dry mop to dry the floor is a good method to adopt.
+It is a good idea to use a second dry mop to dry the floor.
 Use cordons or signs to indicate where floors may be wet or slippery.

 - Footwear - encourage employees to wear suitable footwear.
 If they need to wear slip-resistant footwear in areas that are particularly hazardous, such as kitchens, you must provide this free of charge.
 See personal protective equipment.